 2. getStaticPaths / content collection returns an unbounded set

 A typo like paths: posts.flatMap(p => tags.map(t => p)) instead of mapping per tag can suddenly produce 10x-100x the expected number of pages.
 Each page costs a few hundred ms; 50,000 pages can eat the entire 45 minutes alone.
+Vercel’s own guidance: once you cross roughly 100,000 output files, build times climb sharply.

 How to spot it: Build log shows Generating static pages (47832/250000) instead of a normal page count.
-Compare with last green build’s page count.
+Compare with the last green build’s page count.

 3. A post-build script hangs on a network fetch

-How to spot it: The next build / astro build portion finishes in 5 minutes, but node scripts/build-sitemap.mjs or similar hangs in the log with no progress lines.
+How to spot it: The next build / astro build portion finishes in 5 minutes, but node scripts/build-sitemap.mjs (or similar) hangs in the log with no progress lines.

 4. Memory pressure causing GC thrash near build end